-For Fiscal Year 2017, Mayor Megan Barry included two new positions to be funded by the Metropolitan Government of Nashville-Davidson County in her budget proposal to the Metro Council.
-The Council approved these new positions, allowing the Mental Health
+For Fiscal Year 2017, Mayor Megan Barry included two new posi- Lovie Hurt Jr. tions to be funded by the Metropolitan Government of Nashville-Davidson County in her budget proposal to the Metro Council.
+The Council approved these new positions, allowing the Mental Health eterans Court pose is to fund operation of a fully accredited specialty court tasked with serving Nashville's Veterans.
+During the past year, forty-two Veterans were evaluated by Veterans Court specialists and thirty-six were admitted into the program.